youhgo/youhgo.github.io/_posts/2025-01-22-WriteUp_Holmles .md

 The script uses the cmdlet `Get-Date` to get timestamp information and then concatenates it to the string `"Watson_"`.

-Let's check out the `Get-Date` documentation: from Microsoft:
+Let's check out the `Get-Date` documentation from Microsoft:

 ```
 The Get-Date cmdlet gets a DateTime object that represents the current date or a date that you specify. [...]
 ```